 Coin is a tiny city located in the state of Iowa.
-With a population of 176 people and just one neighborhood, Coin is the 436th largest community in Iowa.
-Coin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 172 people and just one neighborhood, Coin is the 436th largest community in Iowa.
+Much of the housing stock in Coin was built prior to World War II, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Coin is generally considered to be a blue-collar town.
 44.87% of the Coin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coin is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Coin who work in office and administrative support (21.79%), teaching (8.97%), and management occupations (7.69%).